Join Community Operations

 Does something look interesting?
 Leave a comment if you have a question or want to work on something.
-Also check and see if the ticket has an owner.
-If there is no owner, you can take lead on it!
-If there is, ask if the owner needs help or if they are still working on the ticket.
+Also check and see if the ticket is assigned to someone.
+If it is unassigned, you can start working on it now.
+If there is an assignee, ask them if they need help or if they are still working on the ticket.

-This provides you an opportunity to receive mentorship and get help to start a new task.
+This provides an opportunity to receive mentorship and get help to start a new task.

 CommOps has an IRC team meeting each week.
 In our meeting, the team discusses items on our agenda and checks in on any progress of current tasks.
 Tickets selected for meetings are updated after the meeting with new information.